UCSD-ECEMAE-148/148-fall-2025-final-project-team-13/README.md

   - We correlated a mid negative yaw value with a slight right turn.
   - We correlated mid yaw values (when the head is centered) to give no steer
 # Demonstration
+Steering Demo on stand:
 [![Steering Demo ](steerdemo.jpg)](https://www.youtube.com/shorts/YIIT3bkavgc)
+Steering Demo live on track:
 [![Full Track Demo ](cardemo.jpg)](https://www.youtube.com/shorts/dXopNuEPBc8 )

 # Challenges